 So impressive that it’ll make you cook most of your meal using it.
 Anyway, after cooking your first instant pot meal, you noticed that your pot deserves a shower.

 Yes, it’s true.
 It’s necessary to clean the instant pot after every use.
-Usually, the lid and its components become dirty after cooking.
+Usually, the lid and its components become dirty after cooking and have a risk to be cracked.

 The inner pot also may catch a lot of food residue, spill, and splatter, and very often, the sealing ring becomes smelling.
 So, you should clean your pot after every use, but this cleaning won’t take much time.